Announcing our newest cancer test. Screen cancer early with Onco-D-clare. Learn more

 During the test, a liquid biopsy is performed with a sample of blood drawn from your body.
 The blood is analyzed to provide information about the presence of CTCs, their concentration, their specific type or immuno-phenotype, and the activity status of cancer cells in your body.

-The OncoTrace test is performed using a liquid biopsy.
+The Oncotrace test is performed using a liquid biopsy.
 Patients provide us with their blood samples, and no surgery or tissue biopsy is needed.
+Brain and CNS cancers require a tissue or CSF sample instead of blood sample.
 The sample is then shipped to our laboratory in Greece for analysis.

 Please note that if a patient is undergoing cancer treatment, we recommend waiting 7 to 21 days or more after chemotherapy to take the test.

-All our accredited practitioners and clinicians understand our shipping instructions and ensure the sample arrives in perfect condition.
+All our accredited practitioners understand our shipping instructions and ensure the sample arrives in perfect condition.

 Disclaimer: